MutasimBillahArib/MutasimBillahArib.github.io/_posts/2025-08-31-vanishing-votes.md

 When Mr. Phelps rebuilt his model without leakage, accuracy dropped, but rural votes __stopped vanishing__.
 Because in data science, __truth often looks like a lower number__.

-> "*The greatest deception in prediction is not lying with data it is believing data that has lied to itself.*"
+> "*The greatest deception in prediction is not lying with data, it is believing data that has lied to itself.*"
 > — Sherlock Holmes, The Final Problem of Prediction